 - We believe in the cases we take, investigate each case with a “no stone goes unturned” approach, and are prepared to take the case to trial, if that is ultimately best for our clients.

-An attorney will give your case the time and attention it deserves, and help you receive the compensation you need to recover from your injuries.
-At Fiedler Deutsch, LLP, we take care of everything, from investing your accident, lining up the right experts, building a strong case, to covering all expenses related to the case.
+A personal injury attorney will give your case the time and attention it deserves, and help you receive the compensation you need to recover from your injuries.
+At our law firm, we take care of everything, from investing your accident, lining up the right experts, building a strong case, to covering all expenses related to the case.
 Often, simply hiring an attorney is enough to make an insurance company treat you fairly.
 However, if they still do not arrive at a fair settlement, we are always prepared to take the case to trial, and fight for you.

 Types of Injury Cases

-Our attorneys at Fiedler Deutsch, LLP have over 50 combined years of experience working personal injury cases.
-Our practice areas cover any personal injury that was caused by the negligence of another person.
+Our attorneys at Fiedler Deutsch, LLP have over 50 combined years of experience working personal injury cases and delivering results.
+Our practice areas cover any personal injury, such as a Westchester County car accident, that was caused by the negligence of another person.
 This person could be a medical professional, manufacturer, driver, or employer.